DonavanMartin/DS18B20_YF-S201_RaspberryPi/README.md

 ## PiOLED
 You can install PiOLED via this command line:<br>
 `
-$ cd PiOLED/ && bash install.sh
+$ cd PiOLED/ && bash install.sh `<br>
+`
+-->Enable I2C interface when 'raspi-config' interface pop up.
 `
 <br>For testing, see examples in folder:<br>
 `